vijaykiran/hoplon/doc/Getting-Started.md

 ### The Markup Is A Program

-This semantic equivalence suggests the possibility that HTML documents might be produced as the result of evaluating a program&mdash;a program written in HTML markup (or the equivalent s-expressions).
+This semantic equivalence suggests the possibility that HTML documents might be produced by evaluating a program written in HTML markup (or equivalent s-expressions).
 This is what happens in a Hoplon page.

 This implementation provides a literal representation of HTML as code, and of code as HTML.
 This allows the use of macros in HTML documents, and seamless